Paris police look at gas leak as possible cause of explosion and fire that injured 24

 PARIS (AP) — A strong explosion rocked a building in Paris' Left Bank on Wednesday, injuring at least 24 people, igniting a fire that sent smoke soaring over the French capital's monuments and prompting an evacuation of other properties, authorities said.
 Police were investigating suspicions that a gas leak caused the blast.

-The facade of the building in the 5th arrondissement collapsed.
-Emergency services were searching for two people who might be trapped inside, the district'd mayor said.
+The facade of the building in the 5th arrondissement collapsed, and officials said rescuers were searching for two people who might be trapped inside.
 The explosion happened near the historic Val de Grace military hospital, in one of the most upscale neighborhoods of the French capital.

-Sirens wailed as ambulances passed through the neighborhood, but residents started to move freely again on the previously cordoned off street, rue Saint-Jacques.
-Associated Press reporters said smoke had stopped pouring out of the building where the explosion occurred.
+Sirens wailed as ambulances passed through the neighborhood and police initially cordoned off the street, rue Saint-Jacques.
+By evening, smoke had stopped pouring out of the building where the explosion occurred.

+“It is possible that overnight we will find bodies or people alive,” Interior Minister Gerald Darmanin said from the scene.

 Paris police chief Laurent Nunez said the building housed a private school, the Paris American Academy.
 The school was founded in 1965 and offers teaching in fashion design, interior design, fine arts and creative writing.

-A Paris police official told the AP that 24 people were injured, including four in critical condition and 20 with less severe injuries.
+A Paris police official told the Associated Press that 24 people were injured, including four in critical condition and 20 with less severe injuries.
 The injuries were sustained mainly when people were blown off their feet by the blast, the official said.

 Jema Halbert, who owns a butcher’s shop close to the explosion site, said she went upstairs to fetch something, and “I heard a ‘boom’. ...
 So then I went downstairs, where I found my husband in shock, dust by the till and I thought, wait, there’s a problem.
 So I stepped outside and I saw big flames and I said, it’s impossible.
 I called my daughter.
 She was crying.
 She was shocked.”